ymagoon/web3/drip/README.md

 $ python hydrate.py
 ```

-This terminal window will always need to remain open for the autohydrater to function.If the terminal window closes, just execute
+This terminal window will always need to remain open for the autohydrater to function.
+If the terminal window closes, just execute
 `hydrate.py` again.

 If this autohydrater helps you, consider supporting me by sending me an airdrop.

-*0xeDb0951cF765b6E19881497C407C39914D78c597*
+**wallet:** *0xeDb0951cF765b6E19881497C407C39914D78c597*

-If you haven't already joined the [animalfarm](https://theanimalfarm/referrals/0xeDb0951cF765b6E19881497C407C39914D78c597), then you should definitely have a look!
+If you haven't already invested in the [Animal Farm](https://theanimalfarm/referrals/0xeDb0951cF765b6E19881497C407C39914D78c597), then I highly recommend you doing so!